20 Inbound Sales Email Templates With up to 57% Reply Rate

 Thanks for signing up.
 I thought I’d drop a quick note to make sure you have a good understanding of what Reply is about and how it can make your life easier.
 Most likely you’re looking for a way to automate your emails (and follow-ups), but keep it personal, correct?

-If so, I just wanted to let you know we have developed a set of best practices based on our customers’ experiences as well as our own, with proven examples of how applying them can increase your open/reply rates by up to 30%.
+If so, I just wanted to let you know we have developed a set of best practices based on our customers’ experiences as well as our own, with proven inbound sales examples of how applying them can increase your open/reply rates by up to 30%.

 If you’re interested in learning how Reply can get you more booked meetings, I’d be happy to talk.